firasuke/awesome/README.md

 miscellaneous, detritus, junk, etc., primarily for Chrome OS / Chromium OS
 - [Crux Linux](https://crux.nu): A lightweight Linux distribution for the x86-64 architecture targeted at experienced Linux users
-- [Cucumber Linux](https://cucumberlinux.com/): An independent distribution that is usable as an every day, general purpose operating system and aims to do this in as minimalistic a way as possible and in a way that follows the Unix Philosophy
 - [dahliaOS](https://dahliaos.io/): A modern, secure, lightweight and responsive operating system, combining the best of GNU/Linux and Fuchsia OS
 - [Damn Small Linux](https://www.damnsmalllinux.org/): A compact Linux